Meet Moo Shoo

 A female manatee first identified in 2010, she has had two calves.

 Date: July 17, 2018

-Moo Shoo is a female manatee who visits Blue Spring State Park in the winter, and she was recently added to Save the Manatee Club’s Adopt-A-Manatee® program.
+Moo Shoo is a female manatee who visits Blue Spring State Park in the winter, and she was added to Save the Manatee Club’s Adopt-A-Manatee® program in 2018.
 Moo Shoo was first identified in 2010.
 Wayne Hartley, Save the Manatee Club’s Manatee Specialist, says it’s possible she was visiting the park even earlier, as there were 19 calves who could not be identified in the 2009 – 2010 winter season, and Moo Shoo may have been one of them.
 Researchers identify manatees by their scar patterns as they study and record their behaviors.
 Unfortunately, by the next manatee season, Moo Shoo soon had some scars.
 She had a superficial scrape on the left edge of her tail and three prop slashes with a skeg slash in the middle of her back from a boat hit.
 She also had white marking along the left edge of her tail.
 “With such a young manatee, I was sure these would heal to invisibility,” said Wayne.
 “Initially she was known as “S5/10,” and that meant she was a manatee I thought I would only be able to follow for one season, and I would not know her if she came back the next year.

 But by the next season, Moo Shoo came to Blue Spring with her white markings intact.
 Wayne was even able to discover a postage stamp-sized scar on her left lip.
 She then became “U14/11,” meaning she was marked well enough for him to possibly identify her in the future, and at the end of the season, she received the name “Moo Shoo,” and her Blue Spring number “BS668,” signifying that she is officially known as a manatee who visits the warm waters of Blue Spring State Park in the winter.